template / single related

 The primary goal of Fiddleheads is the enjoyment of traditional music and playing that music with others.
 Regular participation is welcome but not required.
 Other than a $5 donation for rehearsal sessions there is no cost associated with being part of the group.

 When do sessions start and end?
 Full sessions are about 2 1/2 hours.
 See above for the segments.
-Players who feel confident in an early segment can stay for the next one if they feel they are learning easily and can keep up the pace.
+Players who feel confident in an early segment can stay for the next one if they feel they are comnfortable and can stick with us.

 What will you learn?
 One or two tunes are typically taught in each session.
 If the session is part of series by the same instructor, they may re-visit/re-teach tunes that have been taught previously.
 Sessions are also used to prepare repertoire for public appearances.
 The type of tunes learned depends on who the group leader is.
 Sometimes its music from Quebec, sometimes Ireland, sometimes Scotland….. typically from places and sources with an active fiddling tradition.
 Tunes are taught by ear.
 Sometimes sheet music is provided by the group leader, but not always.
 If provided, sheet music and recordings are most often sent via e-mail after the session is over.
 If you’re new to the group and want those things, make sure we have your e-mail address before you leave.